MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-configure-security-settings-for-form-templates-with-code.md

 description: "You can customize the permission set that is applied to an InfoPath managed code form template by using the .NET Configuration snap-in."
 ---

-# How to: Configure Security Settings for Form Templates with Code
+# Configure Security Settings for Form Templates with Code

 You can customize the permission set that is applied to an InfoPath managed code form template by using the .NET Configuration snap-in.